• Skip to primary navigation

 If you want iced and decorated dog donuts, you’ll need:

-• Peanut Butter – Natural creamy peanut butter is the best choice.
+• Peanut Butter – Creamy topping that enhances the peanut butter flavor.

-• Dog Treats or Biscuits – For crumble topping.
+• Dog Treats or Biscuits – For a crunchy topping.

 Equipment Needed